INF554/project-teampeace/transcript.md

 - Here, we show a proportional symbol map showing the share of military expenditure.

 ## Slide 17
-Highlight what you have built:
+(highlight.svg)Highlight what you have built:

 - The Bubble Chart displays the summarized as well as specific information of wars over a particular period of time.
 - For example, when we hover the bubble 1988-2003, it shows the number of countries involved in war each year and the major war which took place during this time range.